AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 Estimated time spent: 60+ hours

 ### Thaddaeus
 My key successes were a mix of enhancing current features while also implementing new features aimed towards streamlining workflows.
-Features I’ve enhanced/added include: updating edit, sorting list, rename tag, & launching of communication mode.
+Features I’ve enhanced/added include: updating edit, sorting list, rename tag, launching of communication mode and introducing Mockito as a test dependency.

 The biggest challenge was supporting Linux systems, as not all distributions support Java’s Desktop API.
 This was addressed by using [OS-specific commands first, with Java’s Desktop API as a fallback](#design-considerations-3).

 LoCs added so far: 3096
 Estimated time spent: 60+ hours